Vietnam’s International Financial Centre officially comes into being

 Hanoi (VNA) – The establishment of the International Financial Centre (IFC) in Vietnam was announced at a conference in Hanoi on December 21, with Prime Minister Pham Minh Chinh described the move as a moment for the country to open its door wide to fintech integration and economy greening, helping it reach the developed and high-income status in the near future.

-At the event, the PM’s decision on the IFC establishment was publicised, and the coordinating council for the IFC made debut, with Permanent Deputy Prime Minister Nguyen Hoa Binh serving as its chairman.
+At the event, the PM’s decision on the IFC establishment was publicised, and the steering council for the IFC made debut, with Permanent Deputy Prime Minister Nguyen Hoa Binh serving as its chairman.
 The decisions on leadership appointments for the IFC governing agencies in Ho Chi Minh City and Da Nang city were also announced.

 Participants were also provided with summaries of the Government’s decrees guiding the implementation of the National Assembly’s Resolution No. 222/2025/QH15 on Vietnam’s IFC.